02david20/AssigmentDW232/README.md

 ## Summary

-Project-3 provides customer startup Sparkify tools to analyse their service data and help them answer their key business questions like "Who listened which song and when?"
+ Project provide tools to help users analyse service data and help them answer their key business questions like "Who listened which song and when?"